Single-cell cancer phylogeography

 Evolutionary genomics of circulating tumor cells

 Circulating tumor cells (CTCs), typically found in cancer patients in frequencies of one per billion normal blood cells, are thought to be the source of distant metastases, a process responsible for 90% of the deaths associated with cancer.
-We are using cancer animal models, single-cell sequencing and evolutionary biology to identify the genomic characteristics of the CTCs and CTC-clusters that succeed to produce metastases and to understand when, where and how CTCs and CTC-clusters originate and propagate.
-A better understanding of the genomics and the biogeographic history of CTCs and CTC-clusters should prove instrumental for unveiling new vulnerabilities for cancer treatment.
+We are using cancer animal models, single-cell sequencing, and evolutionary biology to identify the genomic characteristics of the CTCs and CTC clusters that succeed in producing metastases and to understand when, where, and how CTCs and CTC clusters originate and propagate.
+A better understanding of the genomics and the biogeographic history of CTCs and CTC clusters should prove instrumental for unveiling new vulnerabilities for cancer treatment.

 Molecular epidemiology and transmission of SARS-CoV-2

 Genomic sequencing and analysis is a powerful tool for understanding and managing viral disease outbreaks.
 If SARS-CoV-2 genome sequencing is carried out quickly and on a large scale, it can help epidemiologists and public health authorities understand how the virus is spreading and evaluate the effectiveness of their interventions.
-We are coordinating a consortium for real-time genomic monitoring of SARS-CoV-2 in Galicia (NW Spain).
-In this way, we pretend to understand out how many new cases are imported or come from local transmission, to track transmission chains and new outbreaks and monitor the dynamics if the genetic variants of the virus that may have clinical relevance.
-All this with the purpose of obtaining useful information for decision-making at the local and regional level in real time .
+We coordinate a consortium (https://epicovigal.uvigo.es) for real-time genomic monitoring of SARS-CoV-2 in Galicia (NW Spain).
+In this way, we pretend to understand out how many new cases are imported or come from local transmission, track transmission chains, and recent outbreaks, and monitor the dynamics of the genetic variants of the virus that may have clinical relevance.
+All this is to obtain helpful information for decision-making at the local and regional level in real-time.